MikeWang000000/spek-X/MANUAL.md

 ## DESCRIPTION

-*Spek* generates a spectrogram for the input audio file.
+*Spek-X* generates a spectrogram for the input audio file.

 ## ARGUMENTS